Student and Parent Handbook

 Schedule & Location

-IAM is held on Tuesday and Thursday from 9:00am to 3:00pm.
-We will follow the Upton School's Calendar for vacations, snow cancellations, and delays.
+IAM is held on Tuesdays, Wednesdays, and Thursdays from 9:00am to 3:00pm.
+We will follow the Grafton School Calendar for vacations, snow cancellations, and delays.

 If your child has an injury we will treat them as we would our own children, lots of love, attention, and offer whatever "fixing" is needed.
 Our med kit will have all the usual things and plenty of natural remedies, such as salves and topical arnica gel.
 We will only provide topical remedies, but will have things like Benadryl on hand.
 We would only give an oral remedy if we have verbal/written permission from a parent in the moment of need.
 If it's imperative, and we cannot locate you, we will administer under the advice of 911. or in some cases, just administer it of course.